-Tips for Travelers: Katherine Breen and Eric McNair-Landry
+This time I talked to Katherine Breen and Eric McNair-Landry

-I'm asking people of the north this question: You meet someone who is traveling to the north for the first time.
+The Premise: Find out what northerners and north-lovers recommend for your travels way up there.
+The Question: You meet someone who is traveling to the north for the first time.
 What advice do you have for them?
-This time I talked to Katherine Breen and Eric…
+Each installment will introduce you to special people, and you’ll learn from their experience.
+Katherine Breen and Eric…

-I'm a Field Correspondent with an Arctic mission, but before I head north I'm looking around home for connections to the higher latitudes. . .
 By the time I saw Lycodes paamiuti, an obscure fish dragged from the Arctic Ocean, it had been reduced to a droplet of clear liquid at the bottom of a plastic vial.
 I was at the finish line of a relay that had started far, far away.

-Four million people live above the Arctic Circle and many more make up the world's northern cultures.
 For those of us who are travelers, visitors or guests, going north may feel like a trip into the unknown.
 Perhaps you are wondering how to prepare for life way up there.
 I asked Richard van Camp.

 While cruising the Northwest Passage, Jennifer sought out the sounds of her environment and found a friend who helped her connect back to the land outside the window.

 Jennifer Kingsley revisits the bear attacks that shook Banff National Park in 1980 when The Black Grizzly of Whiskey Creek was on the move.

 Scientists, farmers, and beekeepers are paying attention.
 Now that the world’s most infamous insecticides are turning up in lakes, you should too.

 I have a new assignment in 2015 as the Field Correspondent for Lindblad Expeditions in partnership with National Geographic.
 As I get ready to head north later this spring, I’ve written an introduction to me, to the project and to my hopes and dreams for the year.